When it comes to communication my strength lies in the written word as opposed to the spoken kind.

 Saoirse also had a psychic gift, clear communication with her spirit guides, angels and an ability to see beyond the veil into realms beyond the third dimension.
 When you throw in Roman Catholic Ireland’s stance on that one, you get a good sense of where the story goes.

 Most people have related to Saoirse’s brief saying that they imagine it is not a light read, and no it’s not, certainly in the beginning.

-Thankfully, the media are acknowledging the effects of fears’ rule more than ever in recent months.
+Thankfully, the media are acknowledging the effects of fears’ rule in recent months.
 The screening of recent documentaries such as ‘No Country for Women’ and the People of the Year Awards, honouring Catherine Corless and her tireless passion and courage to expose the horrific secrets of the Roman Catholic Church.

-My wish is that Saoirse goes in some way to help to dissolve the stain of pain and heartache carried within the hearts and minds of all effected.
+My wish is that Saoirse goes in some way to help dissolve the stain of pain and heartache carried within the hearts and minds of all effected.
 Her intent is to give hope, healing and offer a miraculous, yet realistic way forward.
 It is my prayer that she does so for all who take her story into their hearts.

 With love & blessings,

 Until 11am on 29th July you can purchase and receive your pre-order copy of Saoirse exclusively through our website, just click the link below and to enter the PROMO CODE ‘win’ at checkout to collect 20% discount.